Zhaohq96/SweepNet/README.md

 ## In-tool Help
-SweepNet consists of two seperate scripts.
+SweepNet consists of two separate scripts.
 Each script output a quick-reference help message that provides a short description for each command-line flags.

 For _NN.py_, the following command can be used.